 Whilst this is already in use in many places across the plugin, we'll be adding it to more as we think of places where it makes sense.
 We're trying to still keep as much information visible as possible normally, as the console cannot display the click or hover events.

 This also includes the introduction of some command suggestions.
-Most of the effort was put into making this possible, so the suggestions will get better and better over time!
-This required creating our own new command system that we've called Piston, due to major limitations in Brigadier (the Minecraft command system).
+Most of the effort was put into making this possible so that the suggestions will get better and better over time!
+This required creating our new command system that we've called Piston, due to significant limitations in Brigadier (the Minecraft command system).
 Using both this new text system and Piston, we hope to be able to add translation support in the future.

-Aside from the major changes, there were a lot of other small changes.
+Aside from the significant changes, there were a lot of other small changes.
 A full changelog is available on the download pages of WorldEdit 7.
 Some of these changes are: